-This quote means a lot to me, as it perfectly captures what I feel on most days — or when I decide to maniacally browse through my favorite old photos, like this one I took in Rio de Janeiro.
+This quote means a lot to me, as it perfectly captures what I feel on most days — or when I decide to maniacally browse through my favorite old photos.

-Travel gives you a perspective that cannot be learned by sitting in front of a computer or television, or behind a desk.
+Travel gives you a perspective that cannot be learned by sitting in front of a computer, television, or behind a desk.
 Travel is a lesson in world history, geography, language, politics, economics, culinary arts and humanities all in one.

 You watch or read the news, so you know the world can be a pretty scary and chaotic place.
-But what the media does not show nearly enough is how much beauty exists in our world.
-Whether it is a stunning sunrise in Agra or a breath-taking sunset in New York, beauty is found wherever you wander.
+But the media does not show nearly enough how much beauty exists in our world.
+Beauty is found wherever you wander, whether it is a stunning sunrise in Agra or a breathtaking sunset in New York.

-Challenge is a key elements to happiness, as the sense of satisfaction you experience when you accomplish what you hoped to is even more sweet when you had to work for it.
+Challenge is a key element to happiness, as the sense of satisfaction you experience when you accomplish what you hoped to is even sweeter when you have to work for it.
 Challenges are constantly faced during travel.
-You may get yourself lost sometimes, you may need to solve many problems, you may need to communicate with other cultures in foreign countries, but you’ll smile knowing that you can face challenges, handle them, and be ok.
+You may get lost sometimes, you may need to solve many problems, and you may need to communicate with other cultures in foreign countries, but you’ll smile knowing that you can face challenges, handle them, and be ok.

 If you’re open to it, travel will make you a more educated human being.
 Which is really the goal here, right?
 I know it’s actually difficult to see quite how much your mind expands when you’re in the moment, but when you begin to settle down again you soon realize how much you’ve changed.

-Let yourself step out of the comfort zone, step by step, and you might be surprised by all the lovely stuff you may have been missing.
+Let yourself step out of your comfort zone, step by step, and you might be surprised by all the lovely stuff you may have been missing.